 Cynthia is a dedicated human and gender rights advocate and a development practitioner.
-A lawyer by profession with an LLM in Comparative Constitutional Law from the Central European University (CEU) in Budapest, Hungary, she specializes in human and women rights advocacy, youth leadership development, constitution building and elections.
-She is a founding member of Yiaga Africa and has dedicated the past 15 years to development work specifically targeted at building sustainable democracies, promoting political inclusion and human rights.
-She manages the Annual Democracy Camp for teenagers with over 2000 beneficiaries and the Youth Organizing School for young people in Nigeria and West Africa on how to organize for Policy Advocacy and Civic Engagement with about 280 beneficiaries.
+A lawyer by profession with an LLM in Comparative Constitutional Law from the Central European University (CEU) in Budapest, Hungary, she specialises in human and women rights advocacy, youth leadership development, constitution building, and elections.
+She is a founding member of Yiaga Africa and has dedicated the past 15 years to development work specifically targeted at building sustainable democracies and promoting political inclusion and human rights.
+She manages the Annual Democracy Camp for teenagers with over 2000 beneficiaries and the Youth Organizing School for young people in Nigeria and West Africa on how to organise for Policy Advocacy and Civic Engagement with about 280 beneficiaries.
 She is also one of the leaders of the Not Too Young to Run movement and the Ready to Run campaign.

 In her current role as the Director of Programs for Yiaga Africa, she leads the engagement with the Legislature on Electoral Reform and Constitutional review for a gender-sensitive Constitution and Laws that promotes women’s political inclusion and gender equality in Nigeria.
 She provides mentorship to a cohort of young female politicians and young women under different initiatives.
 Cynthia has participated in several election observation missions and studies internationally and nationally and currently leads the #WatchingTheVote project which is a data and tech-driven movement of citizen observers committed to promoting electoral integrity.